 The principles referred to in the book have been widely adopted by the international permaculture community following the release of the Essence of Permaculture (a summary of PPPBS), and supported with a number of teaching aids: Fridge magnets, Principles DVD, Teaching Kit and in 2008 with the first Permaculture Calendar and launch of the Permaculture Principles website.

 Melliodora Publishing begins

 The decision to publish Permaculture Pioneers (2011) was a move by David and Su to support other permaculture authors to publication.
 Melliodora Publishing was born.
 The book charts the history of the first three decades of permaculture through the stories of Australian pioneers.
 It follows the longstanding permaculture theme of learning from what was done before us.

 Our relationship with Permanent Publications in the UK has resulted in us re-printing Rosemary Morrow’s Earth Users Guide to Permaculture and Teaching Permaculture back in Australia once again.
-We are also collaborating with Alanna Moore of Python Press and Charlie Mgee and his Formidable Vegetable Sound System.
+We are also collaborating with a number of permaculture creators, providing a central place where linked materials are made available.

 After an apparent hibernation period, Melliodora Publishing is back with two new titles.
-The Art of Frugal Hedonism by Annie Raser-Rowland and Adam Grubb (authors of The Weed Foragers Handbook) due for release in August 2016 and David Holmgren’s RetroSuburbia: A Downshifters Guide to a Resilient Future due for release in March 2017.
+The bestseller The Art of Frugal Hedonism by Annie Raser-Rowland and Adam Grubb (authors of The Weed Foragers Handbook) released in October 2016 and David Holmgren’s RetroSuburbia: A Downshifters Guide to a Resilient Future due for release in late 2017.